 Who is at Risk?

-Infants and toddlers have the highest risk of being lead poisoned, especially when they are beginning to move around on their own.
+Infants and toddlers have the highest risk of being lead poisoned, especially when they begin to crawl and become mobile.
+All children living in older homes or high-risk communities should be tested at their one and two-year well child visits.

-There are no reliable symptoms of lead poisoning that can help parents detect the problem.
-Waiting for symptoms is dangerous, as visible symptoms come too late — after long-lasting damage to the child.
-Instead of relying on symptoms, parents should get a blood test for their child as recommended.
+There are no reliable symptoms of lead poisoning.
+Waiting for symptoms is dangerous, as visible symptoms come too late —after long-lasting damage to the child.
+Instead of relying on symptoms, parents should get a blood test for their child at one and two years of age as recommended.

 - Brain damage